xyryc/CryptoTrackr/README.md

-# CryptoApp
+# CryptoTrackr
 <img src="./screenshots/mockup.jpg" width="500" alt="Screenshot 1">

-CryptoApp is a mobile application developed with React Native that allows users to track cryptocurrency prices and view detailed information about different cryptocurrencies.
+CryptoTrackr is a mobile application developed with React Native that allows users to track cryptocurrency prices and view detailed information about different cryptocurrencies.

 ## Features